Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 monitor or a subset of a remote monitor (defined in CFTPART, file created in CFTFILE TYPE=PART).

 <span id="PeSIT__Protocole_d_Echanges_pour_un_Syst_me_Interbancaire_de_T_l___compensation__"></span>

 #### PeSIT (Protocole d'Echanges pour un Système Interbancaire de Télé- compensation):

 Exchange protocol for an interbank clearing system, first used within the SIT network and then enhanced by defining broader usage profiles.
-The non-SIT and secured profiles can be used for non-banking applications.
+The non- SIT and secured profiles can be used for non- banking applications.

 <span id="PI__Parameter_Identifier__"></span>